Vasundhara Doraswamy: Vasundhara Style

-Dr Vasundhara gained her initial training in Pandanallur Style of Bharathanatyam.
+Vasundhara gained her initial training in Pandanallur Style of Bharathanatyam.
 Over the years, with her experience and creativity, she has been able to give it a unique footprint of her own, which has been recognized by the dance fraternity and the art connoisseurs in her performances and that of her students.

-As a venerated Guru, Dr Vasundhara has been successful in generating (three generations) disciples who have imbibed her every move, look (Drishti) & nuances needed etc. in the way they perform.
+As a venerated Guru, Vasundhara has been successful in generating (three generations) disciples who have imbibed her every move, look (Drishti) and nuances needed etc. in the way they perform.

-What inspired Dr Vasundhara to experiment with the boundaries of the classical dance of Bharatanatyam was supposed to have been her strong footing in Yoga and experience of martial arts.
+What inspired Vasundhara to experiment with the boundaries of the classical dance of Bharatanatyam was supposed to have been her strong footing in Yoga and experience of martial arts.
 Her use of singular hastas, alluring gaits, abhinaya which can communicate easily with the common man, modifications of the adavus, aharya, inimitable feather-touch footwork, all within the traditional framework, have led to a unique footprint that is today identified and recognized as "Vasundhara Style".

-Book Release
+Book

-Vasundhara's Biography biography 'Vasundhara: Odyssey of a Dancer' by prof G.S.Paul was released in her 70th Birthday celebrations on 01/11/2019 in Mysore.
+Vasundhara's biography 'Vasundhara: Odyssey of a Dancer' by professor G.S.
+Paul was released during her 70th Birthday celebrations on 11 January 2019 in Mysore.